Battle of Al-Watiya Airbase: Airstrikes and escalations

 On April 8, 2019, a series of airstrikes occurred involving both pro-LNA and pro-GNA air forces.
 Pro-GNA fighter jets targeted the Al-Watiya air force base, prompting a swift response from pro-LNA MiG-21 fighter jets that successfully bombed the pro-GNA Mitiga International Airport in Tripoli.
 The exchange of airstrikes demonstrated the intensity of the conflict.

-A Mirage F1 incident on April 24, 2019, near Al-Watiya Air Base added further complexity.
+A Dassault Mirage F1 incident on April 24, 2019, near Al-Watiya Air Base added further complexity.
 Initially claimed by pro-LNA sources as a pro-GNA Mirage F-1AD shot down, later analysis suggested it was a Mirage F1-AD with an unclear ownership history.
 However, analysis by foreign experts revealed it to be actually a Mirage F1-AD serial number 402, and initially suggested it was previously in the possession of the pro-LNA air forces, and that it was shot down by its own pro-LNA anti-air defences.